mvetere1/WoW-Rumble-Pit/README.md

 ### 1. Initial Thoughts and Development
 #### Motor Control
 The motorized rumble pack control is pretty straightforward and not likely to change.
 A DC motor controller lets you control the speed of a motor by powering a high amperage motor with a low amperage signal from a micontroller.
 The 293D is a really popular bidirectional motor control chip for <600ma at 4.5v-36v.
 Using pulse-width modulation, you basically power the motor in short bursts.
 The slower you want the motor, the longer the power is off.
 If you want the max speed, the motor is powered 100% of the time.
 So to control the motor speed, you just need a signal that you can vary the on/off state fairly quickly.
+Sources for images can be found in Usefulinks.txt.

 ![293D Pinout](/Images/293DPinout.PNG)